 Achieve a highly trained and technology-ready

 workforce in the botanical sector

 To produce high-quality Open Educational Resources (OERs) to facilitate sustainable Wild MAPs collection and processing and enhance ICT uptake in education and training is our priority!
-By creating tailored innovative training materials, the project aims to upskilling of MAPs collectors and processors promoting a highly trained and technology-ready workforce in the botanical sector.
+By creating tailored innovative training materials, the project aims to upskilling of MAPs collectors, farmers and processors promoting a highly trained and technology-ready workforce in the botanical sector.